Norwegian Air fires CEO in 'surprise' move after restructuring | Business

 The board voted on June 20 to end Schram's 18-month tenure but the airline said he would support the carrier on a full-time basis during his notice period up to March 31.
 "The board's decision to fire me came as a big surprise," Schram told Reuters.

-His replacement, Karlsen, has been a chief financial officer since 2018 and was acting CEO for six months in 2019 for the carrier, which is recovering from bankruptcy protection after the COVID-19 pandemic plunged the heavily indebted airline into a financial crisis.
+His replacement, Karlsen, has been chief financial officer since 2018.
+For six months in 2019, he was acting CEO for the carrier, which is recovering from bankruptcy protection after the COVID-19 pandemic plunged the heavily indebted airline into a financial crisis.
 "It'll be very exciting to see whether we can make this company profitable," Karlsen told Reuters.
 "We have a unique opportunity now with Norwegian to create the company I have wanted for a long time."

 The survival plan ended Norwegian's long-haul business, leaving a slimmed-down carrier with Nordic and European routes.
 The company declined to elaborate on Schram's departure but said his replacement was the right person for the job.